 Oral cancers are part of a group of cancers commonly referred to as head and neck cancers.
-Oral cancer may not always be noticeable by patients, as symptoms are not always present in early stages.
+The cancer may not always be noticeable by patients, as symptoms are not always present in early stages.
 Early detection and treatment has a very high success and survival rate, so it is very important to have regular checkups to monitor for signs of oral cancers.

 Oral cancer is a very important issue for men’s health since males are twice as likely as females to be diagnosed with oral cancer.